 The Glow Worms are located in an old rail tunnel 400 metres in length.
 Situated in the Wollemi National Park, close to Lithgow, the tunnel was originally constructed as part of the railway line to Newnes Kerosene Shale Works.
 The line was dismantled around the 1940s.

-The tunnel can be accessed from the Newnes Plateau ( about 40 kilometres from Lithgow) or from Wolgan Valley.
+The tunnel can be accessed from the Newnes Plateau ( about 40 kilometres from Lithgow).
 Good walking shoes and a torch are required for the walk through the tunnel.

 The glow worms found in the tunnel are the larvae of the fungus gnat.
 The blue glow of the larvae is the result of a chemical reaction in the body of the glowworm.
 The larvaes' glow lures their prey, such as mosquitoes, closer to them.

 Pure joy as you wake to the sunrise.
 Awe as you make it to the snowy peak.
 A sense of adventure as you motor across red plains.
 The relief of rejuvenation as you wade into an alpine stream.
 Connection as you taste native, fragrant leaves.
 A sense of belonging as you return to your favourite holiday house.
 Freedom as you dash into the waves.
 Discover the endless feelings a visit to NSW can inspire.